Baarrbb/inception/README.md

 	pm.min_spare_servers = 1
 	pm.max_spare_servers = 3

-This file defines various settings for the PHP-FPM.
-It is based on the default file provided by php-fpm ([default file](./readme_img/www.conf)) with little modifications :
+This file defines various settings for *php-fpm*.
+It is based on the default file provided by php-fpm ([see default file](./readme_img/www.conf)) with little modifications :
- - we remove the line `listen = /run/php/php8.1-fpm.sock` because Unix sockets are mainly used for local communication on the same machine.
+ - we remove the line 36 `listen = /run/php/php8.1-fpm.sock` because Unix sockets are mainly used for local communication on the same machine.
 Between containers, a network connection is more suitable.
  - we replace the line above by `listen = 0.0.0.0:9000` to listen on all network interfaces on port 9000.

 #### `[www]`